vxrelayout - convert online storage from one layout to another

 -f Forces a continue or reverse of a layout transformation.
 This is considered potentially dangerous or questionable to use as using this flag may result in loss of data.
 This permits a limited set of operations that would otherwise be disallowed:

 o It is possible that an I/O failure during a layout transformation caused some plexes to detach, If the user still wants to continue or reverse such a transformation, this flag will have to be used to tell vxrelayout to ignore the fact some plexes have failed.
 There is no guarantee that this operation will succeed. o vxrelayout shrinks any existing file system on a volume if the layout transformation causes the volume size to decrease.
 If the user does not want vxrelayout to shrink the file system but wants to still perform the layout conversion, this flag must be used. -g diskgroup Specifies the disk group for the operation, either by disk group ID or by disk group name.
-By default, the disk group is chosen based on the name operands. -o useopt Passes in usage-type-specific options to the operation.
+If a disk group is not specified, the default disk group is determined using the rules given in the vxdg(1M) manual page. -o useopt Passes in usage-type-specific options to the operation.
 A certain set of operations are expected to be implemented by all usage types:

 slow[=iodelay] Reduces the system performance impact of copy operations.
 Copy operations are usually a set of short copy operations on small regions of the volume (normally from 16 kilobytes to 128 kilobytes).
 This option inserts a delay between the recovery of each such region.
-A specific delay can be specified with iodelay as a number of milliseconds; otherwise, a default is chosen (normally 250 milliseconds). iosize=size Performs copy operations in regions with the length specified by size, which is a standard Veritas Volume Manager length number (see vxintro(1M)).
+A specific delay can be specified with iodelay as a number of milliseconds; otherwise, a default is chosen (normally 250 milliseconds).
+Note: You can also specify the slow parameter to the vxtask utility during an online relayout. iosize=size Performs copy operations in regions with the length specified by size, which is a standard Veritas Volume Manager length number (see vxintro(1M)).
 Specifying a larger number typically causes the operation to complete sooner, but with greater impact on other processes using the volume.
-The default I/O size is 1 megabyte.
-Note: These parameters can also be changed using the vxtask utility during an online relayout. bg Run the vxrelayout operation in the background. -t tasktag If any tasks are registered to track the progress of the operation, marks them with the tag tasktag.
+The default I/O size is 1 megabyte. bg Run the vxrelayout operation in the background. -t tasktag If any tasks are registered to track the progress of the operation, marks them with the tag tasktag.
 The tag specified by tasktag is a sequence of up to 16 alphanumeric characters. -U usetype Limits the operation to apply to this usage type.
 Attempts to affect volumes with a different usage type will fail. -H Displays information on vxrelayout usage.

 vxrelayout exits with a non-zero status if the operation fails.
 A non-zero exit code is not a complete description of the problem; it only indicates the first condition that prevented further execution.